3 Tips for Planning Your Wedding Reception

 Plan a Great Venue.

-- Has inviting ambiance and attractive grounds — the Hampshire House is a grand, turn-of-the-century Georgian Revival mansion, situated across the street from Boston Public Garden and offers sweeping views of this magnificent green.
+Has inviting ambiance— the Hampshire House is a grand, turn-of-the-century Georgian Revival mansion, situated across the street from Boston Public Garden and offers sweeping views of this magnificent green.
 Inside, the classic Victorian décor — Italian marble throughout, carved oak panels, Palladian windows and fireplaces on each level—conveys a sense of history and grandness.
 Guests will be awed and immediately know that they can relax and enjoy a superb experience.

 Plan an Outstanding Menu.

 After an exciting day of travel, preparation, and attending the beautiful ceremony, your guests will likely be as famished as you are.
 Drinks and appetizers should be served or available as soon as guests are seated.
 This facilitates relaxed socializing because everyone has what they need.
 Of course, your menu should be thoughtfully chosen and excellently prepared, with consideration for people who have special dietary needs.
 Work with your caterer or venue staff to plan food that is fresh and tasty, with enough variety to please a large group.

 At the Hampshire House, our executive chef Markus Ripperger’s life passion has been to create a wide variety of innovative, sustainable, locally-sourced and gourmet-cooked cuisine with many GMO-free options.
 Just reading a few of his menu selections is often enough to make anyone hungry.

 Consider upgrading your bar with Specialty Cocktails & Mocktails.
 And don’t hold back on desserts, either.
 Be sure to offer sweets other than the wedding cake.
 For many people, dessert is their favorite part of a meal.